 Instructions

-- Combine the mashed ube (purple yam), sugar, water, and heavy cream in a saucepan.
+- Combine the mashed ube (purple yam), sugar, water, heavy cream, and vanilla extract (if using) in a saucepan.
 Use an immersion blender or a whisk to blend everything until smooth.

-- Add the tapioca starch and mix until completely dissolved.
+- Add the tapioca starch and stir until completely dissolved.

 - Place the saucepan over medium heat.
 Simmer the mixture for 8-10 minutes, stirring constantly.
 It should slightly thicken and coat the back of a spoon.

 - Remove from the heat and let it cool for about 15 minutes.
-Transfer the mixture to a container and refrigerate for at least 4 hours or until completely chilled.
+Pour the mixture into a container and refrigerate for at least 4 hours or until completely chilled.

-- Once chilled, churn the mixture in an ice cream maker according to the manufacturer's instructions until it reaches a soft-serve consistency.
+- Once chilled, churn the mixture in an ice cream machine according to the manufacturer's instructions until it reaches a soft-serve consistency.

-- Transfer the ice cream to a freezer-safe container and freeze for at least 4 hours or until firm.
-Place a piece of plastic wrap directly on the surface, then cover completely to prevent ice crystals from forming.
-Store it in the coldest part of your freezer.
+- Transfer the ice cream to a freezer-safe container.
+Place a piece of plastic wrap directly on the surface, then cover it completely to prevent ice crystals from forming.
+Freeze for at least 4 hours or until firm in the coldest part of your freezer.

 - Let it sit at room temperature for a few minutes to soften slightly before scooping.
 Serve and enjoy!